-These worshipers expect the dragon to make them everlasting archdragons themselves, and this item it gives is called an “archdragon eye”. (古竜の瞳) If it is an archdragon, it should have the power of one, no?
+These worshipers in the “Path to the Archdragon” (古竜への道) covenant expect the stone dragon to make them everlasting archdragons, and this item it gives is an “archdragon eye”. (古竜の瞳) If it is an archdragon, it should have the power of one, no?

 This sword, one of the rare dragon weapons, came from the tail of the stone dragon of Ash Lake, descendant of the ancient dragons.

 Its great mystical power will be unleashed when wielded with two hands.

 Weapon born from the tail of the Stone Archdragon, descendant of the unperishing archdragons of before that sits in Ash Lake.
 One of the rare dragon weapons.